irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.oracle.MsgEditFeedResponse"></a>

 ### MsgEditFeedResponse
-MsgEditFeedResponse defines the Msg/EditFeed response type.
+MsgEditFeedResponse defines the Msg/EditFeed response type